LilypadGames/Project-Virtual-Pond/.github/README.md

 **A Physical Space for Twitch Frogs to Hang and Chat.**

-A Virtual World game written in HTML/CSS/JS using the Socket.io and Phaser framework.
-Firebase for the database and Node.js for server management.
+A Virtual World game written in HTML/CSS/JS using Node.js, Phaser3, Socket.io, Express, and Firebase.

 ### Planned:
 - Minigames